gbv/bartoc.org/pages/download.md

 ## JSKOS format

 Each BARTOC entry can be accessed in [JSKOS format](https://gbv.github.io/jskos/) by appending `?format=json` to its URI.
 The footer contains a corresponding "JSON" link.

+## API

+BARTOC can be accessed at [https://bartoc.org/api/](/api/) via JSKOS API.

 ## Database dumps

 Will be made available after relaunch of BARTOC.org.
+Meanwhile please use API.